 One company that does a great job with its social media campaign is DiGiorno.
 If you follow their Twitter feed, you’ll probably engage, and you’ll definitely laugh.
 Most of their tweets are about pizza but without the hard sell.
 And boy, do they get comments and audience engagement.

 Here’s a tweet playing off the uproar over IHOP’s recent decision to change its name.

 And another where they retweeted a customer’s adorable dog with a pizza box in his mouth, and it made use of their tagline too.
 (Good boy!)

 When you engage with customers, you build valuable connections.
 Your followers are much more likely to share, like, comment, and hopefully BUY when they feel engaged.
 So stop playing the numbers game, and focus on nurturing relationships instead.

 Before you get started with a social media campaign, be sure you’ve got enough to say.
 One way to manage this is to put together a content calendar.
 Spend an hour every week planning what to post on social media.
-There are also a number of online planner tools that will allow you to schedule your posts in advance, which can be a huge time saver.
+There are also a number of online planning tools that will allow you to schedule your posts in advance, which can be a huge time saver.

-Consistency is key here and if you’re planning on building an audience, you need to make sure they have something to consume.
+Consistency is key here, and if you’re planning on building an audience, you need to make sure they have something to consume.
 Here are a few ideas for social media posts:

 - Post reminders for company events.